Real Estate Investment Trust (REITs)

 Many financial experts recommend having some of your investment portfolio in real estate.
 For most individuals that would only include their home, as buying an investment property is either out of the range of the average individual, or isn’t something the average investor wishes to deal with.
 Thankfully, there are other options that allow the average investor to get some exposure in the real estate market without having to manage a rental property or sink a large portion of their portfolio into one investment.

-A Real Estate Investment Trust (REIT) is similar in some ways to a mutual fund.
+A Real Estate Investment Trust (REIT) is similar to a mutual fund in some ways.
 Where a mutual fund allows a number of investors to pool their resources to purchase stocks, investors working with a REIT pool their resources to invest in the real estate market.
 This allows the average investor to maintain a small portion of their portfolio in real estate and still have a diversified real estate holding.
-Anyone interested in adding real estate to their portfolio should familiarize him or herself with REITs and the advantages and disadvantages associated with this type of investment.
+Anyone interested in adding real estate to their portfolio should familiarize themselves with REITs and the advantages and disadvantages associated with this type of investment.

 What Are Real Estate Investment Trusts (REITs)?

 How REITs are bought and sold.
-REITs are bought and sold similar to stocks on the major exchanges.
-You can purchase them through most online brokerage firms and through mutual fund houses and other brokerages.
+REITs are bought and sold similarly to stocks on the major exchanges.
+You can purchase them through most online brokerage firms, mutual fund houses, and other brokerages.

-To qualify as a REIT, the corporation must distribute to its shareholders at least 90% of its annual taxable income.
+To qualify as a REIT, the corporation must distribute at least 90% of its annual taxable income to its shareholders.
 In addition, the following conditions must be met each year:

 • A minimum of 100 shareholders with less than 50% of outstanding shares held by five or fewer shareholders.